ylxdzsw/sopipe/readme.md

 ======

 Sopipe is socat with middlewares.
-It can be used for NAT penetration, secured* and accelerated transmission, tunnelling, proxying†, etc. with arbitrarily chained encryption, compression, authentication, and error correction.
+It can be used for NAT penetration, secured* and accelerated transmission, tunnelling, port forwarding, proxying†, etc. with arbitrarily chained encryption, compression, authentication, and error correction.

 \* Sopipe has not got security review.
 The encryption-related components should be used at one's own risk. <br>
 † Sopipe is not designed for circumventing censorship.
 The authors and contributors do not take any responsibility for